opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Schedule-Procedures-List.md

 ## Skipping All Jobs on Schedules

-This option places all jobs on the selected schedule in a [Job to be Skipped]{.skd-job-statuses} state until they qualify to start.
+This option places all jobs on the selected schedule in a Job to be Skipped state until they qualify to start.
 When the jobs qualify, the jobs are skipped and the job dependencies of all subsequent jobs will be met.